Make-School-Courses/Entrepreneurship-1/README.md

 Each lesson the instructor will discuss a topic very briefly, and then spend time answering questions and having 1:1's with students who are moving through the process (below) at their own pace.

-1. Introduction to Lean Startup & Elevator Pitches
+1. Introduction to Lean Startup & Elevator Pitches - Timeline of things
 1. Elevator Pitches & Business Model Canvas
 1. Develop RATs
 1. User Interviewing & Role Play
 1. User Interviewing (Lab)
+1. User Interviewing (Lab)
 1. Marketing Funnel: The Funnel: Awareness, Consideration, Conversion, Reactivation, Evangelism
 1. Marketing Funnel: Conversion Rate: Consideration => Conversion - Landing Page
 1. How to Design a Campaign
 1. User Interviews & Growth Campaigns
 1. User Interviews & Growth Campaigns
+1.
+1.
+1.
+1.
+1.
 1. Presentations

 ## Evaluation